nventive/Chinook.DynamicMvvm/src/DynamicMvvm.Abstractions/Property/IDynamicProperty.md

 var myProperty = new DynamicProperty<int>("MyProperty", value: 10);
 ```

-To synchronously get or set the value of a `IDynamicProperty`, you use its `Value` property.
+To get or set the value of a `IDynamicProperty`, you use its `Value` property.

 ```csharp
 // This will return the last value of the DynamicProperty.